 Warren Richardson Trail is a 5.2 mile moderately trafficked out and back trail located near Santa Rosa, California that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
-Dogs are also able to use this trail but must be kept on leash.
+Horses are also able to use this trail.

 "Start in a cool, shaded forest--move through mixed oak to expansive open meadows."
 (Excerpt from the Annadel State Park brochure.)

 Fun and beautiful trail with a lake at the end.
 Stunning views some uneven ground but overall a great trail.
 A bit muddy after lots of rain.

 Fun to ride up, one of the easiest to get up to the upper lake